 Causes of cancer in TCM are generally divided into internal and external causes.
-Externals causes were originally related to the general forces called wind, heat, damp, summer heat, dryness and fire.
+Externals causes were originally thought related to the general forces called wind, heat, damp, summer heat, dryness and fire.
 In modern understanding, diet, lifestyle, and chemical factors are included in the external causative group.

 1. Emotional imbalances, which arise from excess or inappropriate joy, anger, worry (mental stress), anxiety (panic), grief, fear and shock